How the Economy Will Look After the Coronavirus Pandemic

 A More China-Centric Globalization

-by Kishore Mahbubani, a distinguished fellow at the National University of Singapore’s Asia Research Institute, is the author of Has China Won?
-The Chinese Challenge to American Primacy.
+By Kishore Mahbubani, a distinguished fellow at the National University of Singapore’s Asia Research Institute and the author of Has China Won?
+The Chinese Challenge to American Primacy

 The COVID-19 pandemic will accelerate a change that had already begun: a move away from U.S.-centric globalization to a more China-centric globalization.